michellesh/michellesh/_projects/2023-02-07-dragon-egg.md

 #### Generating vertices, edges, and faces Blender

 [This YouTube video](https://www.youtube.com/watch?v=mN3n9b98HMk&t=544s&ab_channel=CGPython){:target="blank"} taught me how to generate mesh objects in Blender.
-Here's a template to get started.
+Below is a template to get started.
 It generates a 2D square.
 (In Blender, go to the "Scripts" tab, paste this code, and click the "Play" button!)

 ```python
 import bpy